ln613/no-redux/README1.md

  }, { id: 5 })
 ```

-Or if the server doesn't return the original body you are posting, you can still access it from the body parameter.
+Or if the server doesn't return the original object, you can still access it from the body.

 ```js
 after: (response, body) => body.newAlbum
 ```

 ## Use selectors for derived data

 ## Multiple reducers

 ## External reducers and middlewares

+*...to be continued*